Red Mountain Sedona Starts With Restoring Hope

 In The Beginning – Ready to Grow

-Having practiced self-centered and compulsive behaviors for many years as a “way of coping,” new clients’ lives are often chaotic and unmanageable.
+Having practiced self-centered and compulsive behaviors for many years as a “way of coping,” new students’ lives are often chaotic and unmanageable.
 However, with our help, they are able to see new possibilities.
 This realization causes many to experience a shift in their outlook, and they step up to reclaim those things in their lives that had been lost, while gaining the confidence to reclaim their hopes and dreams for the future.

-On arrival, we offer our clients a new approach to life and they quickly begin changing from the inside out.
+On arrival, we offer our students a new approach to life and they quickly begin changing from the inside out.
 The Red Mountain Sedona program gives them opportunities for growth through participation in mindfulness practice, physical fitness, 12-step fellowship, and spiritual and emotional insight.
 This combination of techniques can lead to a powerful, personal transformation.

 The Outcome and Hope for a Better Future